idamantium/ExperienceDesign/readme.md

 Assignment (Due Oct 21):

-* Chose a few observations from the previous assignment to experiement with and test.
+* Chose a few observations from the previous assignment to experiment with and test.
 What assumptions do you have about the phenomenon?
 What do you still not understand about it?
 Do social and exploratory experiments to clarify how the phenomenon works and why.
 Write a short (300 - 500 word) reflection on how it went.
 Honest reflections on challenges and failures are more useful than posturing about success.

 ###Oct 14:		Handy Things from Game Design